-4. The Input of the English text.
 The English text is put into the machine one sentence at a time.
 The text is preliminarily punched on a paper tape with a special puncher which has Latin letters and punctuation marks engraved on its keys.

-Thus, the English text is represented on a paper tape in the form of groups of holes, according to the above mentioned code for Latin letters.
-Besides letters, the following supplementary denotations are employed: space between words - 00, period -31, comma -03. etc.
+Thus the English text is represented on a paper tape in the form of groups of holes, according to the above-mentioned code for Latin letters.
+Besides letters, the following supplementary denotations are employed: space between words-00; period-31; comma-03, etc.